luis-cedillo/guides/src/pages/cplusplus/the-if-statement/index.md

 * The if statement uses relational and logical operators to make logical expressions.

   -----------------------------------------------
-  The general form of if statement:
+  The general form of an if statement:

  if (Test Expression / Condition )
   {